rails/webpacker/docs/css.md

-# CSS, SASS and SCSS
+# CSS, Sass and SCSS

-Webpacker supports importing css, sass and scss files directly into your javascript files.
+Webpacker supports importing CSS, Sass and SCSS files directly into your JavaScript files.

 ## Import styles into your JS app